How to Choose the Right Motorhome

 Cab over or luton bed.
 In most NZ designed four and six motorhomes the second double bed sits over the cab.
 You get into the bed by climbing the ladder.
 In order to accommodate the cab over bed, the body of the motorhome has a large section over the cab.
 This makes the motorhome top heavy, causes drag, and reduces fuel efficiency.

 Drop down bed.
 Many modern European motorhomes have replaced the cab over bed with a drop down bed upfront.
-Because the bed drops down when you need it at night and folds up into the ceiling cavity during the day you can maximise your living space and still have a low profile, fuel efficient motorhome.
-The only bed in the Freestyle 2 is the drop down bed up front.
+Because the bed drops down when you need it at night and disappears into the ceiling cavity during the day you can maximise your living space and still have a low profile, fuel efficient motorhome.
+The only bed in the Freedom 2 is the drop down bed above the dining area.
 This makes it the most spacious motorhome in the up-to-six metres range.

 Combined or separate shower and toilet.
 A bathroom that combines the shower and toilet will take up less space than a separate shower and toilet although it may be less convenient.